Icon-Newsletter-smaller

 Venus Zoleta

 “Aren’t credit cards made only for high-earning professionals?”
 That’s probably what you thought when you stumbled upon this article.
-And that’s fine—it’s a valid question that many people ask.
+And that’s fine—it’s a valid question many people ask.

 Since e-commerce and electronic payment methods are now a priority for boosting both financial and digital inclusion throughout the country,[1] banks in the Philippines now also offer credit cards for those with a low annual income.